emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 {{I-D.ietf-tls-extended-key-update}}
 {{I-D.ietf-quic-extended-key-update}}.
 They address the lack of post-compromise recovery in the standardized traffic key update mechanisms.
 They require response messages before the endpoints complete an update.
-They also require changes to the application protocol to enable reauthentication.
+They also require changes to the application protocol to enable authenticated updates.
 They therefore do not provide the asynchronous update property described in this document.

 QUIC supports resumption, and it permits 0-RTT data on a new connection.